Degree-of-freedom and optimization-dynamic effects on the observability of Kuramoto-Sivashinsky systems: Degree-of-freedom effects

 Although embedding theorems specify how many measurements are needed to establish a diffeomorphic mapping from $\mathcal{M}$ to $\mathcal{Y}$, they offer no guidance on where to place sensors or how rapidly they should record observations of $\boldsymbol{u}$.
 These are critical considerations in practice, especially for noisy measurements \cite{Kugiumtzis1996}.
 A standard approach for selecting the time lag $\tau$ between measurements is to analyze the average mutual information between measurements at times $t$ and $t + \tau$.
 The lag is often chosen as the first minimum of mutual information with increasing $\tau$ \cite{Fraser1986}, minimizing redundancy while ensuring that successive measurements are still correlated \cite{Abarbanel1993, Rosenstein1994}.
 Alternatively, one can fix the measurement time horizon $T$, from which $\tau$ is determined by the number of measurements as $\tau = T/m$.
 Rosenstein et al. \cite{Rosenstein1994} showed that the optimal lag scales with $m$ such that $T$ remains approximately constant.
 By fixing $T$, one can keep the earliest and latest measurements within a window where their dynamical relationship remains computable.
 A myriad of methods have been proposed to optimize $T$ or $\tau$ \cite{Caputo1986, Gibson1992, Rosenstein1994}, all aiming to strike a reasonable compromise between \emph{redundancy} (short $\tau$, strongly correlated measurements) and \emph{irrelevance} (long $\tau$, decorrelated measurements that convey little information about the initial state) \cite{Casdagli1991}.

-For adjoint state estimation, prior studies recommended restricting the assimilation window to the Lyapunov time $T_\ell$ \cite{Li2020, Chandramouli2020}.
-Beyond this scale, the exponential sensitivity to initial conditions causes gradient calculations to rapidly deteriorate.
-When $K \Delta t \gg T_\ell$, therefore, the probability density $p(\boldsymbol{u}_K \mid \boldsymbol{u}_0)$ approaches the unconditional distribution $p(\boldsymbol{u}_0)$, and as a corollary, $p(\boldsymbol{u}_0 \mid \boldsymbol{u}_K) \to p(\boldsymbol{u}_0)$ since the adjoint system inherits the Lyapunov spectrum of the forward dynamics.
+For variational state estimation, prior studies recommended restricting the assimilation window to the Lyapunov time $T_\ell$ \cite{Li2020, Chandramouli2020}.
+Beyond this scale, the exponential sensitivity to initial conditions is assumed to cause gradient calculations to rapidly deteriorate.
+When $K \Delta t \gg T_\ell$, the \emph{computed} probability density $p(\boldsymbol{u}_K \mid \boldsymbol{u}_0)$ approaches the unconditional distribution $p(\boldsymbol{u}_0)$, and as a corollary, we have $p(\boldsymbol{u}_0 \mid \boldsymbol{u}_K) \to p(\boldsymbol{u}_0)$.
 Therefore, setting $T = T_\ell$ is a pragmatic choice for the assimilation window, independent of $m$, and we follow this convention throughout the present work.
 Because the literature on state space reconstruction primarily concerns 1D time series, however, there is little precedent for spatial sensor placement.
 We thus adopt uniform spatial coverage under the assumption that all spatial locations are equally informative.